 Is It Worth Replacing A MacBook Screen?

 Although you might think that replacing the screen is a no-brainer compared to the cost of a new laptop, that isn't always the case.
-Sometimes, the age and state of disrepair that your laptop might be in will make repairing it prohibitively expensive.
+Sometimes, the age and state of disrepair that your laptop might be in will make replacing a better option than repairing.

 Even if you have AppleCare+, the type of damage might not be covered, or you may have already exhausted your accidental damage coverage.

 If you're about to pay $755 for a brand new screen, stop and think about how long you've had the laptop.
 If it's been more than four years, then chances are that your MacBook isn't going to last too much longer.
-Instead of spending money on a screen that you'll only use for a short time, it might be time to invest in a new computer.
+Instead of spending money on a screen that you'll only use for a short time, buying a new MacBook is probably best.

 Holly Curell is a US-based freelance writer & editor extraordinaire.
 With over a decade of writing technical manuals, blog articles, & even company communications, Holly has a passion for providing value to readers on everything she knows about tech-related topics.
 When she’s not writing, Holly enjoys reading, hiking, wine, & wandering the aisles of Trader Joe’s.
 Holly is currently based out of North Carolina, where she lives with her husband Ken & their three children.